 - Students are able to (1) demonstrate in-depth knowledge of concepts in cross-cultural biodiversity science; (2) apply knowledge of correct protocols to consult and be guided by Aboriginal Elders regarding biodiversity science; (3) examine a biodiversity science topic that embraces cross-cultural perspectives; and (4) explain research findings in a written report.

 - Indicative assessments in this unit are as follows: (1) quizzes (individual); (2) practical exercise in cross-cultural research (group); and (3) co-management plan (individual).
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules

-- enrolled in Master of Environmental Science (72530) or enrolled in the Master of Biological Science (72520)
+- Enrolment in 72530 Master of Environmental Science or 72520 Master of Biological Science

 - Unit(s) ENVT3310 Biodiversity on Country